Diagnosing Childhood Leukemia

 Before cancer treatment begins, sometimes a child needs treatment to address illness complications.
 For example, changes in blood cells can lead to infections or severe bleeding and may affect the amount of oxygen reaching the body's tissues.
 Treatment may involve antibiotics, blood transfusions, or other measures to fight infection.

 Chemotherapy is the main treatment for childhood leukemia.
-Your child will receive anticancer drugs by mouth, or into a vein, a muscle, or the spinal fluid.
-To keep leukemia from returning, maintenance therapy occurs in cycles over a period of two or three years.
+Your child will receive anticancer drugs by mouth, or into a vein or the spinal fluid.
+To keep leukemia from returning, there may be maintenance therapy that occurs in cycles over a period of two or three years.

 Targeted therapy is also sometimes used for leukemia.
 This therapy targets specific parts of cancer cells, working differently than standard chemotherapy.
 Effective for certain types of childhood leukemia, targeted therapy often has less severe side effects.